dojo-engineering/web-tech-test/README.md

 - As a user, I can see all my transactions on the page.
 - As a user, when I enter digits in the search field, transactions are filtered.
+- As a mobile user, the transactions are presented in a single column
+- As a desktop user, the transactions are presented as a grid

 ### Starting the app